 PHASA is affiliated, either through membership or otherwise, to the following hunting and conservation organisations:

-PHASA is a member of SATSA (the Southern African Tourism Services Association) and TBCSA (the Tourism Business Council of SA).
+PHASA is a member of TBCSA (the Tourism Business Council of SA).
 Through TBCSA, we meet with other tourism-based organisations and government at the highest level, at least three times a year, to discuss tourism-related issues.

 PHASA serves on the following forums:

-• The Hunters Forum, comprised of hunting associations accredited in terms of the Firearms Control Act, serves as a caucus to identify and discuss issues to be taken to the Hunters/SAPS Consultative Forum, where the associations meet with representatives from the Central Firearms Registry of the SAPS.
-All firearms-related issues are discussed and addressed at this forum.
-These forums meet four times per year.
+- The Hunters Forum, comprised of hunting associations accredited in terms of the Firearms Control Act, serves as a caucus to identify and discuss firearm related issues.
+This forum meets four times a year.

-• PHASA is a member of the SABS SA National Standard Forum on Responsible Tourism and the Limpopo Tourism Forum.
+- PHASA is a member of the Limpopo Tourism Forum.

-• PHASA serves on provincial nature conservation and wildlife forums in KwaZulu-Natal, Limpopo, Western Cape and Northern Cape.
+- PHASA serves on provincial nature conservation and wildlife forums in the Free State, Gauteng, Eastern Cape, KwaZulu-Natal, Limpopo, Northern Cape, North West Province and Western Cape.